nikawang/simple-azure-cni-bash/README.md

 1. to dynamically creates a new ip-config for your Pod, without pre-assigned to VM (Azure VNET CNI is doing this way, but waste a lot of IPs) since IP-CONFIG will be created during CNI ADD , this will take much longger time for POD coming up. we can not run multiple CNI ADD at same time. so we have to lock and create ip-config one by one,  this even slower when create multiple Pod at same node
-2. (TODO) there is a chance I can assign fixed IP when create new ip-config and assign static IP to a pod (by a annotation, just like calico does.)
+2.  assign fixed IP when create new ip-config and assign static IP to a pod (by a annotation, just like calico does.)
 3. maybe other....

 ## how to use: